retrosnob/retrosnob.github.io/learnpython.md

 # Looping: repeating a block of code as long as a condition is true (while loops)

+# Functions: named blocks of code that do a job and return a result

 # Working with files